 'Establishment' or 'Location this is a generic term which means the Children's Home/school/college.
-Cambian Spring Hill School is a school.
+Grateley House School is a school.
 Individual means any child or young person under the age of 18 or young adult between the ages of 18 and 25.
-At Cambian Spring Hill School we have children and young people attending and/or residing between the ages of 8 and 19.
-Service Head This is the senior person with overall responsibility for the Cambian Spring Hill School.
-At Cambian Spring Hill School this is the Headteacher who is Alexis Johnson.
+At Grateley House School we have 64 young people attending and/or residing between the ages of 9 to 19.
+Service Head This is the senior person with overall responsibility for the school.
+At Grateley House School this is the Principal who is Mark McQuillan and Eva Pereira at Stratford Lodge who is the Registered Care Manager.
 Key Worker Members of staff that have special responsibility for Individuals residing at or attending the Establishment.
 Parent, Carer, Guardian means parent or person with Parental Responsibility Regulatory Authority Regulatory Authority is the generic term used in this policy to describe the independent regulatory body responsible for inspecting and regulating services.
-At Cambian Spring Hill School this is Ofsted.
+At Grateley House School this is Ofsted.
 Social Worker This means the worker allocated to the child/family.
 If there is no allocated worker, the Duty Social Worker or Team Manager is responsible.
 Placing Authority Placing Authority means the local authority/agency responsible for placing the child or commissioning the service Staff Means full or part-time employees of Cambian, agency workers, bank workers, contract workers and volunteers.
 CambianKPI is the online in-house information system which holds data for each site on quality measures.